comet-ml/opik/apps/opik-backend/data-migrations/1.0.3/README.md

 # Data migration for dataset items `data` field

-In order to adapt the old dataset item rows to the new structure of dynamic fields, this data migration will make sure all dataset item rows are backfilled properly. **Important: If your installation didn't generate datasets prior to this release, there is no need to run such migration**.
+To adapt the old dataset item rows to the new structure of dynamic fields, this data migration will make sure all dataset item rows are backfilled properly. **Important: If your installation didn't generate datasets prior to this release, there is no need to run such migration**.

 We recommend running such a migration outside peak hours as it may consume significant resources from your data node.
 Please follow the steps described in the migration file to guarantee the migration's safe execution.